callstack/linaria/docs/SERVER_RENDERING.md

 # Server rendering

-If you're server rendering your app, we provide the `collect` method to extract the critical CSS so that you can ship the minimal amount of CSS used in the page to the browser.
+Since Linaria exracts the CSS statically at build time, you don't need to worry about server rendering your CSS.
+However, we provide the `collect` method to extract critical CSS for server rendered pages, so that you can ship the minimal amount of CSS used in the page to the browser.

 The `collect` method takes some HTML and CSS and gives you the critical CSS.